dgrtwo/dgrtwo.github.com/_R/2015-06-08-stupid-questions.Rmd

 I spend a lot of time answering questions on the programming Q&A site [Stack Overflow](http://stackoverflow.com/).
 The site is fairly notorious for its strict rules on what kind of questions can be asked, with questions that don't meet these guidelines getting swiftly [closed](http://meta.stackexchange.com/questions/10582/what-is-a-closed-or-on-hold-question).
 (Incidentally, I would credit this policy for much of the site's success).

 This strict policy is not universally beloved (to say the least).
 A common refrain among disgruntled users is "How can you say my question was bad?
-Everyone knows **there are no stupid questions!**"
+Everyone knows **there are no bad questions!**"

 I have to disagree, not only with the criticism of the site, but with the aphorism in general.
-There *are* stupid questions- but they're not what you're thinking of.
+There *are* bad questions- but they're not what you're thinking of.

 ### A Good Question

-When people say "there are no stupid questions," what they're defending is typically something like:
+When people say "there are no bad questions," what they're defending is typically something like:

 > What is 2 + 2?

 That is, they're saying "no question is too easy."
 And this comes from a good educational impulse.
 If you say a question is "too easy," you're failing as a teacher, and you're mocking your student for the gaps in their knowledge rather than filling them in.

-*But this is not what I mean by "stupid questions."* Sure, "What is 2 + 2" shows a certain lack of research effort.
+*But this is not what I mean by "bad questions."* Sure, "What is 2 + 2" shows a certain lack of research effort.
 But it's clear and direct: it's something I could answer, and it's something I could teach.
-I have no interest in calling an asker "stupid" for not knowing something.
+I have no interest in calling out an asker for not knowing something.
 (See [A Million Lines of Bad Code](http://varianceexplained.org/programming/bad-code/) for more on this topic).

-So what *are* stupid questions?
+So what *are* bad questions?

 ### Question is Wrong